A use case is a powerful tool to both analyze and communication the software requirements.

 That’s part of the way that the use case is such a powerful tool.
 It really dials you into, as a businessperson, what the system is doing to support you and what those requirements actually are of the system that you might not see otherwise.
 It becomes very important when you’re just like the, “Ping, ping, ping, ping.
 User, user, user, user.”

-You want the requirements.
-What’s the observable piece that the system, that the user can see the system doing and experience the system doing?
+You want to the requirements, or what would go into a functional specification.
+This involves what’s the observable piece that the system, that the user can see the system doing and experience the system doing?
 Not how the system is doing all that.
 I realize there’s a lot of magic and juicy stuff that happens there; it doesn’t go in your use case.
 Ping pong.
 Sometimes, “Ping, ping, pong,” but not all one or all the other.
 Otherwise, you really have a different kind of document, not a use case.

 Post-conditions are what are true after the use case is over.
 If there’s any information that needs to be stored or outputs that need to be generated, those all need to have steps in your use case, and you can capture them as post-conditions, as well.
 Again, you don’t have to remember all of these details.
 Be sure to download our use case template, which will give you an annotated template, all these sections, a quick synopsis of what’s included.
 Again, that’s just one of the thirteen templates that we include in our Business Analyst Template Toolkit.